josh-works/josh-works.github.io/_pages/parking.md

 American parking is partially broken for the same reason that "Urban Renewal" programs in the USA in the 1960's were broken.
 Or, alternatively, there are some ways that when parking feels broken, it's working exactly as intended, for someone else.

-Those energies are obviously tricky to deal with, but I think they're also solveable.
+Those energies are obviously tricky to deal with, but I think they're also solvable.
 Surprisingly so, in some situations.

 ## Footnotes